mcastling/mcastling.github.io/NUItutorials/animation.md

 NUI provides a rich and easy to use animation framework which allows the creation of visually rich applications.

-NUI animations occur in a dedicated thread.
+NUI animations occur in a [dedicated thread](#multithreading).
 This allows animations to run smoothly, regardless of the time taken to process the input, events, and other factors in the application code.
-See [Animation multithreading](#multithreading).

 ![](NUI_Class_Hierarchy.png) shows the Animation classes in the NUI class hierarchy.
 The `Animatable` clss contains 'property' methods such as `GetProperty` and `IsPropertyAnimatable`.
 The `Animation` class contains the animation methods such as `AnimateBy`.